 This course is an introduction to modern song writing techniques.
 Students will learn to create their own musical compositions.
 Approaches to contemporary issues in song writing including development of melodic, lyrical, and rhythmic ideas will be studied.
 In addition, students will learn strategies for promoting their songs in the contemporary music marketplace as well as basic concepts of intellectual property right protection.

 Students will gain knowledge of the skills and techniques utilized by music industry professionals responsible for the identification, development, and promotion of successful artists.
 Tools such as identifying talent, building an artist development team, networking, and structuring a cohesive development plan are explored.
 Career options, such as artist management, A and R, sync and licensing, public relations, and social network promotions will be reviewed.
 This course is also designed to assist the DIY musician in developing the skills and techniques used in self-management.

 This course is designed for students who are preparing for a career in the music industry and will emphasize the entrepreneurial skill-set needed for professional music production, marketing and distribution.
 Students will work on special production-oriented projects utilizing the college's Internet radio station and record label as a laboratory.
 Working independently and in teams, students will practice and apply the music production tools and business skills they have developed in prior semesters of the Music Industry Studies program.
-Projects will vary from semester to semester.
+Projects will vary from term to term.